-Do you have a vaccination policy, and does it take federal workplace anti-discriminations laws into account?
-It’s an issue that many employers across America are grappling with: should you require employees to get vaccinated before they return to the worksite?
+A recent headline in FORTUNE is very telling: “More U.S. employers are saying get a shot or get another job.”
 Until recently, mandated vaccinations had not been thoroughly tested in the court of law.
-That all changed last week when the U.S. District Court for the Southern District of Texas dismissed a lawsuit by unvaccinated workers at a Houston hospital.
+That all changed when the U.S. District Court for the Southern District of Texas dismissed a lawsuit by unvaccinated workers at a Houston hospital.
 The employees challenged the hospital’s mandate that all employees get COVID-19 shots, claiming that it violates public policy.
 Not so, said the court.

-The ruling sets an important new legal precedent that could inspire other companies to require vaccinations for their employees.
-But will they?
+The ruling sets an important legal precedent that could inspire other companies to require vaccinations for their employees.
+Will they?

 The Department of Treasury is also urging businesses to take tax credits for employees taking time off to obtain or recover from a vaccine.
 The tax credits are for paid sick leave equal to the employee’s regular wage, up to $511 per day.

-There’s a huge distinction between the two.
+Of course there’s a huge difference between encouragement and mandating.
 Even though the U.S. Equal Opportunity Commission’s latest guidance said employers can require vaccinations and the Texas court ruling affirms this, it’s a complex issue.

 Companies should create a vaccination policy that considers their own workforces, best practices, and the rule of law, both federal and local.
 Let’s look at this more closely.